gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 # Kiwifruit Packhouse Data Warehouse & Analytics

 A complete end‑to‑end **data warehouse and analytics platform** for kiwifruit packhouse operations.
-Built using **SQL Server**, **T‑SQL**, and **Power BI**, this project models the full post‑harvest workflow — from orchard intake through packing, QC, palletisation, coolstore storage, and downtime analysis.
+Built using **SQL Server**, **T‑SQL**, and **Power BI**, this project models the full post‑harvest workflow, from orchard intake through packing, QC, palletisation, coolstore storage, and downtime analysis.

 ---